Mortuary Temple of Hatshepsut – History, Architecture & Facts

 What is the Mortuary Temple of Hatshepsut?

-The Mortuary Temple of Hatshepsut, known to ancient Egyptians as Djeser-Djeseru (“The Holy of Holies”), was built to honor Queen Hatshepsut after her death and to worship the god Amun-Ra.
-It served as both a royal memorial temple and a site for daily offerings to sustain her spirit in the afterlife.
+The Mortuary Temple of Hatshepsut, known to the ancient Egyptians by its sacred name, Djeser-Djeseru (“The Holy of Holies”), was built for a dual, critical purpose: to honor the powerful Queen Hatshepsut after her death as a royal memorial, and to serve as a perpetual site for the worship of the state god Amun-Ra.
+The temple’s daily rituals and offerings were essential for sustaining her spirit in the afterlife, ensuring her continued prosperity and divine connection.

 Who was Queen Hatshepsut?